openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 Star and her platoon pilot their mechanized combat suits through the wastelands of Primus, the first moon of New Terra.
 During their week-long trek, one of Primus' much-feared corrosive acid clouds settles over the soldiers, threatening to slowly eat away at their armor.
 The GM asks each PC what they are doing to protect their mechas, and Star decides to use her Protection attribute to activate her suit's enviro shields to ward off the acid.

-**Success with a twist:** Star's enviro shield does the trick, but the acid storm is so strong that she is forced to reroute power from her mech's combat defenses in order to maintain
+**Success with a twist:** Star's enviro shield does the trick, but the acid storm is so strong that she is forced to reroute power from her mech's combat defenses in order to maintain the shield.

-\page

-<div class='pageNumber auto'></div>

-the shield.
 As long as she keeps her enviro shield up, Star's max HP is reduced by 5.

 **Failure, but the story progresses:** Star's enviro shield just wasn't meant for such prolonged exposure to corrosive matter of this level.
 After three days in the acid cloud, her mech's hull is severely corroded, reducing her Armor bonus by 3 until it can be repaired.